Merkel wants German lockdown to continue until March - sources | Health

 Merkel wants German lockdown to continue until March - sources

-German Chancellor Angela Merkel wants to keep restrictions to curb the spread of the coronavirus in place until the end of February, participants in a meeting of her own conservative parliamentary group told Reuters on Tuesday.
+German Chancellor Angela Merkel wants to keep restrictions to curb the spread of the coronavirus in place until at least March 1, participants in a meeting of her own conservative parliamentary group told Reuters on Tuesday.

-Merkel told participants in the meeting that the share of the mutation of the virus first detected in Britain is doubling every ten days and could soon become the dominant strain in Germany.
-She also pleaded for keeping an incidence rate of 50 cases per 100,000 as the main focus for lifting measures, participants said.
+Merkel told participants at the meeting that the proportion of coronavirus infections caused by a variant first detected in Britain was doubling every 10 days, and that this could soon become the dominant variant in Germany.
+She also urged that a seven-day incidence of 50 cases per 100,000 people should be the benchmark for restrictions to be lifted, participants said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)